rathgar/chowdown/_recipes/easy_sourdough_loaves.md

 ### (the next day)

 * 09:00 - Preheat oven with your dutch ovens in there from cold, to get them super hot, for one hour.
+Keep loaves in the fridge until time to bake.
 * 10:00 - Optionally score, and bake your loaves.
-Keep them in the fridge until time to bake.
 * Cool them on wire racks.